 - Only one document page per PDF page

 Example 1: Your document should not look like this one.

 Example 2: This document is ready to be converted.

 - Robobraille is an online text conversion service used by the College.
 It will recognize the text in the document, and also add tags.

-- Choose Document Conversion as your output format (step 2) and Tagged PDF as your target format (Step 3).
+- Choose Document Conversion as your output format (step 2) and Tagged PDF (text over image) as your target format (Step 3).